developepper/capsaicin/docs/tickets/README.md

 # Tickets

-This directory contains planning materials, roadmap notes, and archived ticket sets organized by epic.
+This directory contains roadmap notes, materialized planning output, and archived ticket sets organized by epic.

 Use this directory for work that changes over time:

-- active epic plans and ticket breakdowns
+- materialized ticket breakdowns created from approved planning epics
 - roadmap and future-direction notes
 - archived completed epics that should not be required reading for project context